 \section{Performance Analysis}

 In this section, we propose a performance model that serves the following purposes.
 First, we propose a projection of achievable performance that we compare with measured results to detect abnormal behavior or implementation shortcomings.
 We relied on this projection in the analysis of our PERKS implementation quality (Section~\ref{sec:peakperform}).
-Second, we identify the bounds on reducing concurrency before dropping performance and use concurrency to explain potential optimizations for further performance improvement (Section~\ref{sec:conan}). \revision{It is worth mentioning that the concurrency analysis is not a requirement for porting kernels to PERKS; we use the analysis to understand the feasibility of PERKS in practice, and address its implication on performance.
-In contrast, end-users wishing to port the kernel to PERKS need only to satisfy the concurrency requirements by setting the device occupancy\footnote{\revision{Occupancy in CUDA is the ratio of active warps to the maximum number of warps supported on a given device.
-Occupancy can be controlled, manually or by auto-tuning~\cite{kerneltuner,shende2006tau,adhianto2010hpctoolkit} by changing the grid and thread block sizes (subject to constraints of resources).}} to minimum occupancy while maintaining performance.}
+Second, we identify the bounds on reducing concurrency before performance regression and use concurrency to explain potential optimizations for further performance improvement (Section~\ref{sec:conan}). \revision{It is worth mentioning that the concurrency analysis is not a requirement for porting kernels to PERKS; we use the analysis to understand the feasibility of PERKS in practice, and address its implication on performance.}